hubotio/hubot/docs/scripting.md

 ### Bundled Scripts

-Last but not least, you can put your own scripts under the `scripts/` directory.
+You can put your own scripts under the `scripts/` directory.
 All scripts placed there are automatically loaded and ready to use with your hubot.

 You can also use this for customizing scripts from other sources.
-Just copy the *.coffee file into this directory and make whatever changes you'd like.
+Just copy the `*.coffee` file into this directory and make whatever changes you'd like.

 Instructions for writing your own scripts can be found below.